 Once I settled into this mindset shift, I noticed some really specific ways my daily life started to change.

-First, I consolidated healthy habits with other things that I wanted to do.
+Consolidate healthy habits with other things you want to do.

 I started cooking a lot more at home, for example.
 But doesn't that take more time and energy, compared to getting take-out??
 Well, not for me, it turns out.
 I'm lucky enough to have a partner who is a great cook, so I get to be the assistant in the kitchen, meaning I get to do mindless things like mincing garlic while he orchestrates everything.
 And because there's two of us, we often finish cooking a dish that we can feed off of for the rest of the week in the same amount of time it takes to wait for delivery that we'll finish in one or two sittings.
 But perhaps the greatest reward I get from cooking at home is that it's quality time with my S.O.--and no pre-planned, pre-scheduled "date night" required.